Takicegek/Interpeer/whitepaper.md

 although the Byzantine generals problem can be solved by signing messages, the problem assumes all the generals will be accessible.
 As peers will sometimes lose connection and drop off-line, Interpeer must be able to deal with this.
 The problem comes with malicious peers not replying on purpose or not redirecting messages from certain target peers to accuse them of being off-line.

 This problem is solved by contacting peers directly if a peer tasked with multi-casting is accusing a peer of being off-line, but then you still have the problem of the peer being on-line to one and not replying to the other peer.

+### 7.8 DOS attack
+By flooding all peers that are hosting a site, it would be possible to temporarily degrade the performance of that interpeer site.

+When a job is added by an uploader they can choose how many peers are used, so for critical sites, more peers could be used to mitigate against this.

+### 7.9 fake jobs
+An attacker would create a job that is hard for a normal peer to solve, but precomputed for the attacker.

+This would not gain any real advantage, as the attacker would rarely get their own job, also jobs run for set time-frames.
+So gaming the block voting system using this would be ineffective.

 ## 8. Development plan
 Once it is agreed that Interpeer will function, then the plan is to use Bitcoin's business model as a guide; if a technology is good enough, it practically makes itself, as other developers join and make a community.